 - Tomatoes: Your salsa fresca will taste so much better with good quality, ripe tomatoes.
 The fresher, the better!

-- Onions: White onions are your best option here since they are more mild than red onions.
+- Onions: White onions are your best option here since they are milder than red onions.
 Remember, these will be raw!

 - Chili Peppers: I recommend using jalapenos, or serrano peppers if you want something hotter.